advantageous/konf/README.md

 * extensive test coverage

 This library limits itself to config.
-If you want to load config from a database or something, you would need to write some custom code.
-The library has nice support for merging configurations so if you build one from a custom source it's easy to merge it in.
+If you want to load config from another source, e.g., database or Redis or MongoDB, then you would need to write some custom code.
+The library has nice support for merging configurations (Configs with fall-backs) so if you build a custom Config from a custom source it's easy to merge it in.
+Just implement Config and then use `config(config...)` to configure your config into a chain of other configs.
+ This is described at length below see "Loading config files with fallbacks".

 ##  License